CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 #### Future planning
 Design and Implement the InventoryGenerator class which can create Inventory by txt files.

+### Mingyang Li
+#### Week 2021 Oct 4 - 11
+#### Design 2021 Oct 4, 10, 11
+Designed the CRC cards of the following classes with Shaojie Dong: Inventory, Material, Product, Alcohol, Semifinished, SoftDrink, Meat, Seafood, Seasoner, VegeFruit, Grain and DairySoy.
+Design the CRC card of Review class
+Discussed the requirements of InventoryList with Dedong Xie, Evelyn Chou and Raymond Liu and designed the CRC card of this class.

+#### Coding 2021 Oct 10, 11
+Implemented the Review class.
+Created tests for the Review class.

+#### Future planning
+Design and Implement the conversation and link-to-dish features.

 ## Summary of subgroup2 Progress